rubocop/rubocop-rspec/README.md

 require: rubocop-rspec
 ```

-Now you can run `rubocop` and it will autmaticly load the RuboCop RSpec
+Now you can run `rubocop` and it will automaticly load the RuboCop RSpec
 cops together with the standard cops.

 ### Command line